natocool2/Easynet-Pro-KB/project-plan.md

 11. Completion of all Events and Networking documents (5 of 5)
 12. Completion of all Marketplace and Market documents (5 of 5)
 13. Completion of all Education and Training documents (4 of 4)
+14. Significant progress on Market Sectors documents (6 of 12)

 The quality of the documents has been maintained at a high level, with detailed research, practical guidance, and clear integration with the broader Easynet Pro Ecosystem.
 The consistency in document structure continues to ensure excellent readability for both human users and AI systems.

-With 53 of 69 documents now completed (76.8%), the project remains firmly ahead of schedule and on track to meet its 16-week completion target.
-The focus now shifts to the Market Sectors section as the next major component to be developed.
+With 59 of 69 documents now completed (85.5%), the project remains firmly ahead of schedule and on track to meet its 16-week completion target.
+The focus continues on the Market Sectors section, with significant progress made.

+The Market Sectors section has been expanded with six comprehensive documents covering Agriculture and Food, Real Estate, Hospitality, Travel and Tourism, Management and Administration, and Finance.
+These documents provide in-depth analysis of each sector, including industry-specific best practices, case studies of successful organizations, implementation guidelines tailored to sector characteristics, and specialized resources.

 ## Methodology Refinement